AquaticEcoDynamics/woods_model_tfvaed_0.1/README.md

 Running the model contained herein requires users to have an active TUFLOW-FV binary and license with the AED pre-compiled plugin.

-- Download and install the TUFLOW-FV model and license server from [WBM BMT](https://www.tuflow.com/products/tuflow-fv/).
+- Download and install the TUFLOW-FV model and license server from [BMT TUFLOW](https://www.tuflow.com/products/tuflow-fv/).

-- Download and install the compatible AED model plugin (FV-AED) from [the UWA-AED website](https://aquatic.science.uwa.edu.au/research/models/AED/quickstart.html).
+- Download and install the compatible AED model plugin (FV-AED) from [the UWA-AED releases repository](https://github.com/AquaticEcoDynamics/releases).

 ### Cloning and executing the model